How to get to Auckland Airport for $4.80

 - Take the first train that comes past.
 Depending on which train you've taken, get out at either Papatoetoe Station (Southern or Eastern) or Onehunga Station (Onehunga lines).

 - Outside the station, wait for the Orange 380 Airporter bus - it comes every 15-20 minutes during the day, 365 days a year.
 Note here - the bus from Papatoetoe is faster - taking 20-25 minutes.
 If, like me, you don't like buses - you might opt for this route for more train time.
-From Onehunga, the bus stops at a labyrinth of local Mangere and Airport stops and takes 30-35 minutes.
+From Onehunga, the bus stops at a labyrinth of local Mangere and airport business zone stops and takes 30-35 minutes.
 This said - the train to Onehunga is an express train stopping at less stations, so your total travel time is likely similar, and the trip through the shops, state houses and remaining agricultural areas of Mangere is quite pretty.

 That's all!
 I would say allow 2 hours for this journey in case you have bad luck with transfers on the bus or the train.

 Or even better - try it returning from a flight, when you don't have time pressure.
-In that case - same instructions in reverse - take the first 380 bus you see from the Airport - which will go to Onehunga or Papatoetoe, and train from there.
+In that case - same instructions in reverse - take the first 380 bus you see from the airport - which will go to Onehunga or Papatoetoe, and train from there.

 9.22 Arrived at Fruitvale Road Station in West Auckland, Western Line.